 One of the great strengths of our Family Medicine department is our fellowship programs and department focus in a variety of core interests.
-We boast a 100% fill rate of residents getting into top fellowship programs around the country.
-To capitalize on these areas of excellence, the residency offers eligible second and third year residents an opportunity to participate in a longitudinal fellowship track.* Selected residents are provided dedicated sessions with a faculty mentor in an ambulatory setting related to their track, approximately twice a month.
+To capitalize on these areas of excellence, the residency offers eligible second and third year residents an opportunity to participate in a longitudinal fellowship track. * Selected residents are provided dedicated sessions with a faculty mentor in an ambulatory setting related to their track, approximately twice a month.
 Track residents also undertake an original independent scholarly project related to their area of interest suitable for publication or presentation by completion of their residency training.

 The Community Health Track is designed for motivated residents who are committed to improving access and delivery of quality health care to the underserved.
 Participants will be provided with additional hands-on clinical and administrative experience working in a local urban Federally Qualified Health Center (FQHC) under the mentorship of the medical director.